 Myopia or near-sightedness is a very common eye problem in children.
 It is important to spot this condition quickly or the problem might grow bigger and demand more aggressive treatments in laser surgery.
 If you child sits too close to the TV or has trouble viewing things at a distance, you should have their eyes checked out.

 For myopia, the best children’s eye care treatment is prescription glasses.
-This is widely considered the safest and most effective method by many optometrists.
+This is the safest and most effective method opted by many optometrists.
 However, you need to ensure that your child(ren) wear their glasses all throughout their day.
 Select a good lightweight frame to ease them into wearing them.
 Also, be sure to visit eye doctors routinely to keep track of eye power.

 Hyperopia or long-sightedness is another very common eye problem in children.
 It is characterized by children being unable to see things that are closer to them unclearly.
 This often results in them being unable to do simple things like reading, writing or even using a computer properly.
 If you see your child struggling with a school textbook or squinting at a screen from afar, you should have their eyes tested for hyperopia.